azsk/AzTS-docs/01-Setup and getting started/README.md

 ## **Method A:**

-> _**Note:** You can download the deployment package zip from [here](../TemplateFiles/DeploymentFiles.zip?raw=1) and use **ExecutionScript.ps1** present in this package to run the commands mentioned in below steps.
+> :memo: **Note:** You can download the deployment package zip from [here](../TemplateFiles/DeploymentFiles.zip?raw=1) and use **ExecutionScript.ps1** present in this package to run the commands mentioned in below steps.
 Before extracting the zip file, right click on the zip file --> click on 'Properties' --> Under the General tab in the dialog box, select the 'Unblock' checkbox --> Click on 'OK' button._

 This setup is divided into six steps: